AliRanjipour/calendar-chatbot-agent/README.md

 # Calendar Chatbot Agent (WIP)

-A simple AI assistant that helps schedule and manage meetings via natural language.
+A simple AI assistant that helps schedule and manage meetings.

 ## Goal
 Build a GPT-based chatbot that connects to Google Calendar and responds to commands like: